simpart/c-try/README.md

 # c-kai
 simple header files for enable try-catch in c lang.<br>
 and it also has utility macros.<br>

+# start
-you can use it right away with include a header file(ckai.h).
+1. including a header file(ckai.h).

+2. implements err_callback function.(please see 'erorr callback function' section)

 # usage